Medical expert of the article

 Treatment of vascular dementia

-The level of 5-year mortality is 61%, and it is higher than for most other types of dementia, which, apparently, is associated with concomitant disorders caused by atherosclerosis.
+The 5-year mortality rate is 61%, higher than for most other types of dementia, probably due to associated atherosclerotic complications.

-In general, the treatment is the same as with other dementias.
-However, vascular dementia is preventable and its progression can be slowed down by reducing blood pressure and its control, cholesterol-lowering therapy, regulation of blood glucose (from 90 to 150 mg / dL), and non-smoking.
+In general, treatment is the same as for other dementias.
+However, vascular dementia is preventable and its progression can be slowed by lowering and controlling blood pressure, cholesterol-lowering therapy, regulation of blood glucose levels (from 90 to 150 mg/dL), and stopping smoking.

-The efficacy of drugs that improve cognitive function, including cholinesterase inhibitors, has not been established.
-Despite this, due to the fact that many patients also have Alzheimer's disease, the use of these drugs can bring certain benefits.
-The use of additional drugs to correct depression, psychosis and sleep disorders is useful.
+The effectiveness of cognitive enhancing drugs, including cholinesterase inhibitors, has not been established.
+However, because many patients also have Alzheimer's disease, these drugs may be of some benefit.
+Additional drugs to treat depression, psychosis, and sleep disorders are helpful.

 Drugs